It starts with a pivot

 I used a qualitative research method by conducting 5 in-person interviews, at the participants’ location of choice (in Toronto).
 I contacted previous co-workers to set up a private room to interview individuals, and provided compensation for participants’ time.

-I organized participants’ answers into the above Affinity Diagram and further synthesized data by identifying common pain points, behaviours, frustrations, goals and motivations.
+I organized participants’ answers into this Affinity Diagram and further synthesized data by identifying common pain points, behaviours, frustrations, goals and motivations.

 The common theme I've identified through research is there seems to be a lack of transparency on homeless support services.